isaacs/node-tar/README.md

 - `dirCache` A Map object of which directories exist.
 - `maxMetaEntrySize` The maximum size of meta entries that is supported.
 Defaults to 1 MB.
+- `preserveOwner` If true, tar will set the `uid` and `gid` of extracted entries to the `uid` and `gid` fields in the archive.
+  This defaults to true when run as root, and false otherwise.
+If false, then files and directories will be set with the owner and group of the user running the process.
+This is similar to `-p` in `tar(1)`, but ACLs and other system-specific data is never unpacked in this implementation, and modes are set by default already.

 ### class tar.Unpack.Sync